• Free shipping on all orders

 Image Credit: joses, Pixabay

-An anomaly among working dogs, the Leonberger was originally bred as a companion animal and later transitioned into capable watchdogs and all-round working dogs.
+An anomaly among working dogs, the Leonberger was originally bred as a companion animal and later transitioned into a capable watchdog and all-round working dog.
 They are consequently highly friendly, gentle, and playful animals that make ideal family companions, but they can promptly get to work if the need arises, with their stocky, powerful build and immense strength.

 28. Mastiff